-This mandatory criterion is to encourage the contractor to comply and achieve the 6% Energy Reduction from the baseline as strategized during the Design Stage.
+To verify the achievement the compulsory 6% Energy Reduction from the baseline as strategized during the Design Stage.
 The building envelope, ACMV, lighting and other systems is designed to reduce the energy consumption and carbon emission significantly above the baseline.

 Verification on the reduction of 6% Energy Savings from baseline.

 AND